Physical Therapy Assistant Programs: 6 Key Factors to Consider

 You want a program that will equip you with the skills and training needed to excel in this role while still striking a balance between your needs and the coursework you’ll take on.
 You have some options—so how do you know which program is the right one for you?

-To help you in your search, we researched and interviewed working PTAs as well as Amy Garrigues, DPT and Executive Director at the Rasmussen College School of School of Health Sciences, to learn more about the common factors students will need to consider when evaluating PTA programs.
+To help you in your search, we researched and interviewed working PTAs as well as Amy Garrigues, DPT and Executive Director at the Rasmussen University School of School of Health Sciences, to learn more about the common factors students will need to consider when evaluating PTA programs.

 6 Things to consider when evaluating PTA program options

 In your quest to find a quality physical therapy assistant program, there are a few important elements you should be looking for.
 Start by asking yourself these questions - the answers could lead you to your perfect educational fit.

 1. What will I need to do to gain admission?

 Gaining admission into a PTA program is the obvious first step.
 While it may seem simple at first glance, there can be quite a bit that goes into securing a position in a PTA program.
 Complicating matters is the fact that entry requirements are not universal from school to school.
 Admittance into a PTA program can require some substantial work—job shadowing time, PTA-related volunteer hours, completion of course perquisites, and minimum GPA requirements for general education courses are all fairly common potential requirements.
 Additionally, programs may have wait lists for otherwise qualified candidates.

 Depending on your background, goals and the institution you’re applying to, fulfilling these requirements can range from attainable to potentially frustrating.
 Take some time to shop around and learn more about the requirements for each program.
 It may be helpful to keep track of admissions requirements for all the programs you’re considering on a spreadsheet for easy comparisons.